ilovejs/flask-graphql-demo1/README.md

 ## Docker-compose

-  It very hard to get the right version on windows
-    variants on environment incl:
+  It very hard to get the right version on windows, variants on environment incl:

-      [] hyper-v on / off  (there are 4 tick in windows feature) [] azure vm (inside vm, ubuntu environment)
+  [] hyper-v on / off  (there are 4 tick in windows feature)

+  [] azure vm (inside vm, ubuntu environment)

   [] wsl (docker-daemon require to install docker-desktop as well.

-Expose its port, Don't be fooled) microsfot azure document has docker-compose example for wordpress.
-But example like this repo wont' work Either permission error or something too common to fail like others use...
+  Expose its port, Don't be fooled)

+  Microsfot azure document has docker-compose example for wordpress.
+But example like this repo wont' work

+  Either permission error or something too common to fail like others use...

+### Conclusion:

-          Conclusion: docker-machine (virtualbox) is fighting with hyper-v, oos vs msft compatibility issue sucks..
+docker-machine (virtualbox) is fighting with hyper-v, oos vs msft compatibility issue sucks..

+### Solution:

-          Solution: Install on azure vm as docker-machine, high chance of success.
+  Install on azure vm as docker-machine, high chance of success.
         Don't care docker version...
 3.7 and 3.3 has different syntax.
 Waste of time to tweak.

     Run local !

+### Forget:
 docker-compose build

 docker-compose up

 ## Local run